tng-coop/shinano/documents/pubroot/README.md

-this is the document of commit id :xxxxx .
+this is the document mentioned to commit id `54ce7e5`.

 this content will be old after newer version.